Kappel Abbey: Foundation of the abbey

 Kappel Abbey is first mentioned in 1185 by Bishop Hermann II of Constance.
 The abbey was founded by the Freiherr of Eschenbach.
 The name was derived from a chapel in which, according to a foundation legend, hermits used to live.
 In 1211, Pope Innocent III gave the monastery the Privilegium commune Cisterciense.
 Between the 13th to 15th centuries the Abbey received several Imperial and Royal privileges.

 On the site of the original church (of which parts are preserved in the present structure), a new church was started in about 1255.
 This early gothic building wouldn't be completed until the early 14th century.
 The oldest part of the monastery is the so-called core of the administration buildings, which were probably built in 1209/10 as a hospital (later the residence of the abbot and the prior).

 The spiritual and economic golden-age lasted until the middle of the 14th century.
 Through donations from the landed gentry (Hallwyl, Hünenberg Bonstetten, Hinwil, Baldegg, Uerzlikon, Gessler and Habsburg-Laufenburg families), purchase and exchange the Abbey had numerous, widely scattered properties.
 With the help of a number of lay brothers, the Abbey ran a number of businesses.
 These included a vineyard on Lake Zurich and granges in Wollishofen and Zug.
 In the 15th century, the Abbey lost the use of most of these distant businesses, they were limited to products produced at the Abbey and a local dairy.

-Due of the involvement of Walters IV von Eschenbach in the regicide of King Albert I of Germany near Windisch in 1308, all the Eschenbach possessions were confiscated by the Habsburgs in 1309.
+Due to the involvement of Walters IV von Eschenbach in the regicide of King Albert I of Germany near Windisch in 1308, all the Eschenbach possessions were confiscated by the Habsburgs in 1309.
 In 1339 they were all placed under the authority of the Lords of Hallwyl.
 In 1344 and then in 1403 the Abbey entered into citizenship contracts with first Zug and then Zurich.
 Increasingly, it now fell under Zurich's authority, and after 1473 the monastic economy was under the direct supervision of the Zurich City Council.
 In the Old Zurich War, the Swiss Confederation plundered the monastery, whose monks had fled to Zurich.
 In 1493, a fire damaged the convent building.
 Then, in 1495 Zurich acquired, from the lords of Hallwyl, the vogtei or reeve rights over the Abbey.
 In 1523, the last abbot, Wolfgang Joner (Rüpplin), brought the reformer Heinrich Bullinger into the Abbey as a teacher.
 In the following years, the Reformation was gradually introduced.
 In 1527 the monastery was abolished, and its property was taken over by the city of Zurich.